Compression theory for inhomogeneous systems: Results

-\paragraph*{The system --} The Ammann-Beenker (AB) construction gives quasiperiodic tilings of the plane utilizing two distinct plaquettes: a rhombus and a square~\cite{tilingsandpatterns}.
-Like their famous cousins, the Penrose tilings~\cite{PenroseOriginal}, AB tilings feature diffraction patterns exhibiting crystallographically ``forbidden'' symmetries, here 8-fold~\cite{QC_Senechal}.
-Likewise, they can also be generated by a recursive procedure in which an \emph{inflation} map $\sigma$ acts on a small seed patch by decomposing the constituent plaquettes as shown in Fig.~\ref{fig:fig2}b, and subsequently rescaling all the edge lengths by the silver ratio $\delta=1+\sqrt{2}$.
+The Ammann-Beenker (AB) construction gives quasiperiodic tilings of the plane using two distinct plaquettes: a rhombus and a square~\cite{beenker,QC_Senechal,tilingsandpatterns}.
+Like their famous cousins, the Penrose tilings~\cite{PenroseOriginal}, AB tilings feature diffraction patterns exhibiting crystallographically `forbidden' symmetries, here 8-fold~\cite{QC_Senechal}.
+Likewise, they can also be generated by a recursive procedure in which an \emph{inflation} map $\sigma$ acts on a small seed patch by composing the constituent plaquettes as shown in Fig.~\ref{fig:fig2}b, and subsequently rescaling edge lengths by the silver ratio $\delta=1+\sqrt{2}$.
 A special role is played by 8-fold coordinated vertices: under inflations all lower coordinated vertices ultimately become (and stay) 8-vertices.
 Each 8-vertex is characterised by an \emph{order}, \emph{i.e.}~the maximal number of inverse \emph{deflations} $\sigma^{-1}$ after which it still remains 8-fold coordinated.
-The order of an 8-vertex intuitively specifies the maximal size of the local patch centered on it, within which the lattice appears perfectly 8-fold symmetric.
-The quasiperiodic AB lattice is thus invariant under discrete rescalings.
-Such discrete rescalings are easily visualized for even order deflations $\sigma^{2n}$ by drawing a super-lattice connecting 8-fold vertices (Fig.~\ref{fig:fig2}a).
+The order of an 8-vertex intuitively specifies the maximal size of the local 8-fold symmetric patch centred on it.
+The quasiperiodic AB lattice (`quasilattice') is thus invariant under discrete rescalings.
+Such discrete rescalings are easily visualized for even order deflations $\sigma^{-2n}$ by drawing a super-quasilattice connecting 8-fold vertices (Fig.~\ref{fig:fig2}a).